 I tried to calm him down and see what he was truly getting at.
 Kaylee watching movies wasn’t a new time investment activity and neither was her sharing it with one of us.
 Yet he stood before me angry that I was spending the time with her.
 I couldn’t understand why.
 I’m not proud to say this but we did get into an argument.
 A loud one.
 A very intense one.

 From the corner hallways came Sinclair and Jeff, peaking out to see why we were making noise all of a sudden.
 Neither of them spoke.
 I wish they had.
 It was just me and Ambrose, as it always was.
-With no one between us, eventually I realized he was getting too personal, and left for my room.
-I was don with socializing, and the movie.
+With no one between us, eventually, I realized he was getting too personal, and left for my room.
+I was done with socializing and the movie.

 Luckily nothing had been moved inside my domain, so I didn’t have a reason to come out of it for several days.
 I would hear every so often a set of footsteps.
 They would stop at my door, wait for minutes or hours, and then leave.
 They were always different.
 They were always silent.